Custom software that works for you

 Experienced software delivery, without the agency gloss

 Software You Own is run by James Trigg, a software developer with over 20 years’ experience across telecoms, legal, schools and banking sectors.
-James has strong experience in mobile apps, secure systems, backend services, business tools, workflow automation and practical software delivery.
+James has strong experience in modern websites, mobile apps, secure systems, reliable hosted services, business tools, workflow automation and practical software delivery.

 Technologies used where they help